Rohit-Agarwal-Khitchdee/EngagementManager/README.md

 ### EngageUI apps are simple to produce
 The EngageUI API for wxWidgets consists of 2 simple constructs:
-1. An EngagementManager class that subclasses wxWidgets' wxWindow class
+1. An <b>EngagementManager</b> class that subclasses wxWidgets' wxWindow class
 to interface with the native windowing system
 and manages a set of (user) "activity-handlers" that handle the user's current activity.
-2. SActivityHandler, an "abstract" struct for handling a particular user activity.
+2. <b>SActivityHandler</b>, an "abstract" struct for handling a particular user activity.
 An app populates and extends this struct to create an activity-handler
 for an app specific activity.
 A handful of concrete activity-handlers are also provided to handle user activities